 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Your savings will be dependent on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.
+Some of the savings will be dependent on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.

 Also mentioned as important keys to keeping your home cool without breaking the bank: